arguellesm/faux/docs/docker.md

 ## Process of elimination and final choice

-We first decided to not consider `3.9-alpine` based on the issues found when researching.
+We first decided to not consider `3.9-alpine` based on the issues found when researching, and also the problems faced when designing a Dockerfile for it.
 As for `3.9-bullseye`, it didn't have any major advantages when compared to the rest and it had a significantly bigger size.
 Considering this, we opted for not choosing that one either.

 Stability and maintenance are equally good for the three last candidates.
-Build time and size are better in `ubuntu` and `3.9-bullseye-slim`, while ready-to-go Python is available in `3.9-slim` and `3.9-bullseye-slim`.
-Given that, it seems that the best one overall is `3.9-bullseye-slim`, which will be using for the project.
+Build time and size are better in `3.9-slim` and `3.9-bullseye-slim`, while ready-to-go Python is also available in those two.
+Given that, it seems that the one of the best images might be `3.9-bullseye-slim`, as it similar in size and features to `3.9-slim` but not as common of an image.

+In any case, both would work equally well and we could consider creating multiple images in the future.